scuzzydude/asimov/asimov.md

 Here's where it gets complicated.
 A Scoot may earn income.
 A good business idea -- an enterprise that sells material goods, may be instantiated as a Scoot.
 A Scoot doesn't have owners, so any profit stays with the Scoot and goes towards further appreciation of the original idea.
 Many non-profit organizations use this model.

 Frank's Bikes makes basic low-cost bicycles and sells them through the developing world.
-Frank instantiates this idea as a Scoot, and in his charter, he limits the markup of the bicycle to 10%.
+Frank instantiates this idea as a Scoot, and in his charter, he limits the markup of the bicycles to 10%.
 Labor costs are kept low because final assembly is done by local labor, who are members of his scootage.
 Frank expands throughout the world, selling millions of bicycles.
 Frank's supply chain is global, and he keeps cost low by buying in very large quantities and giving his suppliers many months of lead time.
 Under normal circumstances, Frank wouldn't consider his inventory of raw materials a property of wealth, as they all directly go towards the appreciation of his Scoot -- low-cost green transportation for people that need it.
 A series of natural disasters and labor disputes interrupt the supply of rubber, just after Frank took delivery of an entire shipload of tires and innertubes that under normal circumstances would last him an entire year.
-For-profit bicycle manufactures offer Frank up to five times his cost for the rubber -- this would allow Frank to effectively subsidize the cost of the rest of the materials and allow Frank's Bikes to sell the bikes for the cost of the labor alone.
+For-profit bicycle makers offer Frank up to five times his cost for the rubber -- this would allow Frank to effectively subsidize the cost of the rest of the materials and allow Frank's Bikes to sell the bikes for the cost of the labor alone.
 Because it's used for arbitrage, the rubber becomes a property of wealth, and despite the appreciation of the original idea, it would not be allowed.

 This might seem like accounting frivolity, but it's essential to the working of the system.
 Scoot wealth is NOT property wealth.
 You can sell things, but what you are selling is the human value added to raw materials.
 Property of wealth that enters the responsibility domain must remain there, as it becomes a foundational baseline of the system.